-Non-functioning pancreatic NETs do however produce small (or biologically inactive) quantities of hormones such as pancreatic polypeptide, calcitonin or neurotensin, which do not cause any symptoms.
-Patients with these tumours show signs and symptoms due to the size of the tumour or its spread to adjacent organs such as lymph nodes or liver.
-In some patients the tumours are diagnosed by chance during radiological investigations for other conditions.
+Signs and symptoms of non-functioning pancreatic NETS do exist.
+These are due to the size of the tumour or its spread to adjacent organs such as lymph nodes or liver.
+In some patients, the tumours are diagnosed by chance during radiological investigations for other conditions.

 The signs and symptoms associated with non-functioning pancreatic NETs depend on their size or spread to the adjacent organs.
 Symptoms may include abdominal pain, an abdominal lump, nausea, weight loss and jaundice.

 As these tumours are not associated with hormone over-production, they are not usually detected until a late stage.
-These tumours are usually large in size (average size of 3–4 cm) with evidence of spread to adjacent organs such as the liver or bone in a majority of patients (80–85%) at the time of diagnosis.
+These tumours are usually large in size (average size of 3–4 cm).
+In up to 80% of patients with non-functioning pancreatic NETs, there is evidence of spread to nearby organs such as the liver or bone at the time of diagnosis.

-Non-functioning pancreatic NETs are extremely rare with prevalence of about 3–4 cases per million per year.
-Sixty to 80% of all pancreatic endocrine tumours are non-functioning.
+Non-functioning pancreatic NETs are extremely rare with about 3–4 cases per million people per year.
+It is estimated that between sixty and ninety percent of all pancreatic endocrine tumours are non-functioning.

-Von Hippel-Lindau disease is characterised by tumours in multiple organs such as the kidneys, eyes, adrenal glands (phaeochromocytoma) or cerebellum.
+Von Hippel-Lindau disease is characterised by tumours in multiple organs such as the kidneys, eyes, adrenal glands (phaeochromocytoma) or within the brain (in the cerebellum).
 Non-functioning pancreatic NETs are present in about 10–15% of these patients.

 In a patient suspected of having non-functioning pancreatic NETs, radiological investigations such as computerised tomography (CT) or magnetic resonance imaging (MRI) scans are carried out initially to evaluate the size of the tumour and to look for any possible spread to other organs such as lymph nodes or the liver.